 A tasty Mexican dish.
 Braise some chicken in spiced up broth then shred, spice some more and add to a toasted tortilla and then top with your favorite toppings.
 Nothing can go wrong with all that going for you.

-I had a couple of skinless boneless chicken breast that I had slated for a roasting but they were huge and would not roast well.
-Plus I want Mexican tonight so I modified one of last years top posts Spicy Mexican Shredded Pork Tostadas (Tinga) into a chicken recipe.
+I had a couple of skinless boneless chicken breast that I had slated for a roasting, but they were huge and would not roast well.
+Plus I want Mexican tonight, so I modified one of the last years top posts Spicy Mexican Shredded Pork Tostadas (Tinga) into a chicken recipe.
 Excellantoooo…

 Almost a five.

 Trim about 1 1/2 pounds skinless boneless chicken breast.
-That is 3 normal size ones or two huge breasts.
+That is three normal size ones or two huge breasts.
 Slice into 1/2 inch slices.

-In a large pan, combine a 14oz can chicken broth, one medium chipped onion, 2 T chili powder,1 t cumin, and 1/2 t garlic powder.
+In a large pan, combine a 14 oz can chicken broth, one medium chopped onion, 2 T chili powder,1 t cumin, and 1/2 t garlic powder.